May 31, 2021

 November 18, 2016

 The MMIC is a member of the IMMA – International Motorcycle Manufacturers Association.
-This linked page will bring you to the IMMA website for the free download of the industry publication: The Shared Road to Safety -A Global Approach to Safer Motorcycling.
+Click here for the free download of the industry publication: The Shared Road to Safety -A Global Approach to Safer Motorcycling.

 The safety of motorcycle riders is a high priority of the global motorcycle industry.
 Safer motorcycling leads to more sustainable motorcycling and the realization of the key benefits that motorcycles can bring to transport and the economy.
 Road safety strategy should be focused on a progressive improvement of both road safety policy and practice.
 The industry believes that the most sustainable route to safer motorcycling lies within taking a comprehensive approach to safety policy and practice, based on a ‘shared responsibility’ approach.
 In order to realize this and ensure that safety is managed with an even hand and on a level playing field, the first and most important step is to recognize motorcycling’s place within society and overall transport strategies.

 July 19, 2016

 Both MMIC and COHV receive many calls from Canadians wishing to import motorcycles (including enclosed motorcycle, open motorcycle, limited-speed motorcycle or motor tricycle), and restricted-use motorcycles (including all-terrain vehicles, off-road motorcycles) into Canada from foreign countries.
 Many of these potential importers are surprised to learn that there are regulations that must be met as a condition of admitting these vehicles into Canada.
 The Motor Vehicle Safety Act and regulations administered by Transport Canada establish the safety standards for vehicles manufactured and imported into Canada.
 The Canadian Environment Protection Act 1999 and regulations administered by Environment Canada establish the exhaust emission standards for vehicles manufactured and imported into Canada,